jessestuart/vim-textobj-function/README.md

 - `viF` to visually select a function without leading or trailing blank lines.

 The syntax of a "function" is varied for each language.
 So that you have to tell the syntax of a function to vim-textobj-function before editing.
-By default, the following languages are supported:
+The following languages are currently supported:

 * C language
 * Java